 You may then email me your question directly and I'll get back to you as soon as I can.

-From August 27 to September 6, 2016, I will have little or no Internet access.
-I'll do my best to get back to you during this period, but worst case I'll reply by September 7 (sooner if possible).
+From October 6 to December 10, 2017, I will have very limited Internet access.
+I'll do my best to get back to you during this period, but worst case I'll reply by December 10 (sooner if possible).
 I apologize for the inconvenience and appreciate your understanding.

 Download the latest testking ccna tutorials and testking ccda study guide to learn about WP plugins.
 Learn all about WP plugins using testking mcts demos.